 If you're applying to Boston College, you likely already know that it's a Jesuit institution, meaning it strongly values qualities such as morality, service, and interdisciplinary learning.

-If you have strong values that align with these Jesuit principles, have a clear reason for wanting to attend a Jesuit institution, and can readily envision how you plan to use your BC education for the "common good," this would be a great prompt for you to choose.
+If you have strong values that align with these Jesuit principles, have a clear reason for wanting to attend a Jesuit institution, and can readily envision how you plan to use your BC education for the "common good," this would be a great prompt for you.

 Some values you could write about in your essay include the following: